Sample Answer

 Option 1: The Banking Industry

-Think about the recent “build and flip” trend: Caveat emptor, no-money down, get rich quick, right at home in your spare time advertising, and the backlash against financial institutions for allowing people to buy homes using sub-prime loans.
-You can learn more about sub-prime loans on this website link for Fix and Flip Loans.
+Consider the recent “build and flip” trend: Caveat emptor, no-money-down, get rich quick, right at home in your spare time advertising, and the backlash against financial institutions for allowing people to buy homes using sub-prime loans.
+You can learn more about sub-prime loans on this Fix and Flip Loans website link.
 Then analyze this trend from the perspective of marketing and the disclosure of information, and reflect on the ethical theories we have studied thus far as they relate to this trend.
 Write a response about where the banking industry is headed and why, how it got to where it is today, and your “informed” opinion regarding initiating industry-wide regulation versus restoring free markets.

 Option 2: Truth in Advertising

 What is truth in advertising?
-Read the article, “Truth in Advertising” by Carol Rados.
-How do you know when an organization is over promoting a service or product?
-Caveat Emptor means “buyer beware” and it is the common mantra of organizational marketing and sales groups.
+Read the article “Truth in Advertising” by Carol Rados.
+How do you know when an organization promotes selling a service or product?
+Caveat Emptor means “buyer beware” and is the common mantra of corporate marketing and sales groups.
 There are countless examples of caveat emptor in the marketplace.
-Analyze the Federal trade Commission’s (FTC) response to validating marketing claims.
-Can we really trust that the FTC is screening the ads we are exposed to?
+Analyze the Federal Trade Commission’s (FTC) response to validating marketing claims.
+Caally trust that the FTC is screening the ads we are exposed to?
 Is there anything wrong with pushing the limits of truth to close a sale?
 What is management’s duty to serve the stakeholders’ best interests?

 Option 3: Initiative to Reduce Tobacco Use

-Research the Bloomberg Initiative to Reduce Tobacco Use and promote effective tobacco control in low- and middle- income countries.
-According to Bloomberg’s initiative, while smoking has declined in higher-income countries, multinational tobacco giant Philip Morris International has targeted low- and middle-income countries as their main opportunity to increase sales and profit.
-Analyze the recent litigation against tobacco companies by state governments and individuals such as Bloomberg’s Initiative to Reduce Tobacco Use from the perspective of the manufacturer and duty to stakeholder.
-Are these litigations and controls an infringement of the First Amendment as some have argued?
+Research the Bloomberg Initiative to Reduce Tobacco Use and promote effective tobacco control in low- and middle-income countries.
+According to Bloomberg’s initiative, while smoking has declined in higher-income countries, multinational tobacco giant Philip Morris International has targeted low- and middle-income countries as their primary opportunity to increase sales and profit.
+Analyze the recent litigation against tobacco companies by state governments and indivi, duals such as Bloomberg’s Initiative to Reduce Tobacco Use, from the manufacturer’s perspective and duty to stakeholders.
+As some have argued, are these litigations and controls infringing the First Amendment?
 What’s really at stake here?
-If you were an executive at Phillip Morris how would you interpret acceptable risk in light of the ethical theories we have studied?
-Write a response paper that presents a position on the propriety of these lawsuits.
+If you were an executive at Phillip Morris, how would you interpret acceptable risk in light of the ethical theories we have studied?
+Write a response presenting a position on these lawsuits’ propriety suits.

-Prepare a three page response paper (five pages total including cover page and reference page) that applies an interdisciplinary and multidimensional approach to ethical and analytical problem solving and demonstrates valid and reliable research-based methods for applying leadership theory to practice within the context of ethical theory and biblical worldview.
+Prepathree-page response paper (five pages, total, including cover page and reference page) that applies an interdisciplinary and multidimensional approach to ethical and analytical problem solving and demonstrates valid and reliable research-based methodsusinglying leadership theory to practice within the context of ethical theory and biblical worldview.
 Develop your paper based on the reading assignments, discussion forum, and session assignments, integrating biblical principles with outside research-based resources to support your presuppositions.
-A good paper should include at least three sources in addition to the course texts and be formatted according to APA requirements.
+A report paper should include at least three so besides on to the course texts and be formatted according to APA requirements.

-In this and all other papers in this class it is recommended you develop an outline and working draft of several pages, then boil your thoughts down to three pages plus cover page and references (5 pages total).
-By doing so you will be able to provide a concise and organized response that contains the most salient points and logical reasoning.
-You must come to a conclusion.
-Suggestions for how to do this are in the Example Outline (pdf) Click for more options
+In this and all other papers in this class, you should develop an outline and working draft of several pages, then boil your thoughts down to three pages plus a cover page and references (5 pages total).
+By doi, ng scale to provide a concise and organized respcontainingtains with the most salient points and logical reasoning.
+Your conclusion.
+Suggestions for how to do this are in the Example Outline (pdf).
+Click for more options.

 Click on the Session 3 Response Paper link to submit your assignment by the posted due date.
 Review the rubric available in Due Dates and Grades for specific grading criteria.